terra-campaigns/arrival/campaign/context/abridged.md

 ![](https://i.imgur.com/0SFRF2o.png)

-## Chapter 5 A Breath from the desert
+## Chapter 5 A breath from the desert
 ***3877.5A, summer***

 The Glasrath Defenders marched through the desolate landscape of Ammuinoth, their path illuminated only by the dim light of the Ghost Domain.
 As they approached the Holzander castle, they encountered a Ghost Rider, a cursed creature never before seen in the mortal.
 The Defenders clashed with the beast, their weapons and spells piercing its ethereal form.